atharvRsharma/Celestial-Bodies-Simulator/README.md

 # Gravity Wells

-A simple gavity sim in SFML based upon Zipped's rendition with the added functionality of creating and destroying gravity sources, pausing/unpausing the sim along with resetting(clearing screen).
+A simple gravity sim in SFML based upon Zipped's rendition with the added functionality of creating and destroying gravity sources, pausing/unpausing the sim along with resetting(clearing screen).

 Extemely barebones, but decently optimised can handle ~50k particles of radius 07.